survivejs/webpack-book/manuscript/understanding_loaders/01_loader_definitions.md

 # Loader Definitions

 Webpack provides multiple ways to set up module loaders.
-Webpack 2 simplified the situation by introducing a field known as `use`.
+Webpack 2 simplified the situation by introducing a the `use` field.
 The legacy options (`loader` and `loaders`) still work, though.
 I'll discuss all the options for completeness, as you may see them in various configurations out there.

 I recommend maintaining an `include` definition per each JavaScript-related loader definition.
 This will restrict its search path, improve performance, and make your configuration easier to follow. `include` accepts either a path or an array of paths.
 Another option would be to use `exclude`.
 Often you see declarations, like `exclude: /node_modules/`, for this reason.